 One of the most common questions I get asked by clients in clinical practice is, “How can I improve my mental focus and memory?”
 If you want to upgrade cognitive function, working memory and intelligence, then creatine may help unlock your true potential.

 More and more research is coming down the pipeline uncovering creatine’s ability to boost brain function, focus and mental productivity.
-However, you can eat all the meat in the world, but your creatine stores cannot reach these supra-physiological levels without added supplementation.
+However, you can eat all the meat in the world, but your natural levels cannot reach these supra-physiological levels without added supplementation.

 Tempted to start benefiting from higher creatine and ATP levels in your body?
 Let’s take a look at whether this stuff is really safe.